 More about Carole

 After bringing up three adventurous, globe-trotting sons and enjoying a successful career in education management and consultancy, I spend my time combining writing with exploring and photographing the cultural and natural world at home and abroad, preferably on foot.
 A Londoner now living in South Yorkshire with my partner John, I caught the travel bug in my teens on a grand camping tour of Europe.
 My adventures include: completing a “round the world” trip; visiting every continent; touring Australia, Costa Rica, Egypt, France, Gambia, Mexico, New Zealand and Thailand; enjoying island breaks in the Canaries, Caribbean, Cape Verde, Cyprus, Greece, Hawaii, Madeira, Malta and Mauritius; and recently commencing “city-breaking” by exploring Amsterdam.
 This summer we’re visiting California, adopted home of my eldest son.
 Future plans include Cambodia and Vietnam, Croatia, Iceland, Peru, the Rockies and river cruising through Europe.
-My recent travel photo stories can be seen here.

 Date of stay: May 2014